Gab Server Subpoenaed By Pennsylvania Attorney General

 In the days after the shooting, several companies, including cloud host Joyent, domain registrar GoDaddy, and digital payment companies Stripe and Paypal, cut ties and suspended Gab's accounts.
 This forced the site to shut down for more than a week.

-Gab got back online with the help of Epik, a move that triggered the investigation by the Pennsylvania attorney general.
+The company that got Gab got back online is called Epik, which is the Internet server that is now hosting Gab.
+Epik's move triggered the investigation by the Pennsylvania attorney general.

-Robert Monster, CEO of Epik, says he didn't make the decision to host Gab's host network lightly.
-In a statement, he wrote that he believes in Andrew Torba's ability to be a "responsible steward" and warned against silencing opinions on the Internet.
+Robert Monster, CEO of Epik, says he didn't make the decision to host Gab's network lightly.
+In a statement, he wrote that he believes in Gab CEO Andrew Torba's ability to be a "responsible steward" and warned against silencing opinions on the Internet.

 "These days there are many kinds of online content that some people find objectionable," Monster wrote, pointing out the need for a balance between free will and personal responsibility.